speedie1337/spmenu/docs/docs.md

 `-nxrdb,   --no-xrdb                                 `
 :   Don't load .Xresources on runtime

+`-gbc,     --global-colors                           `
+:   Recognize global colors (such as *.color1) on runtime

+`-ngbc,    --no-global-colors                        `
+:   Don't recognize global colors (such as *.color1) on runtime

 `-m,       --monitor monitor                         ` :   Specify a monitor to run spmenu on